 U.S. holders generally are subject to information reporting requirements for dividends paid in the United States on ordinary shares.
-Dividends paid in the United States to a U.S. holder on ordinary shares are subject to backup withholding at a rate of 28% (24% for years after 2017) unless the U.S. holder provides IRS Form W-9 or establishes an exemption.
+Dividends paid in the United States to a U.S. holder on ordinary shares are subject to backup withholding at a rate of 24% unless the U.S. holder provides IRS Form W-9 or establishes an exemption.
 U.S. holders generally are subject to information reporting and backup withholding at a rate of 28% (24% for years after 2017) on proceeds paid from the disposition of ordinary shares unless the U.S. holder provides IRS Form W-9 or establishes an exemption.